 These payments usually last no more than 6-12 months, depending on which state you live in.
 If you need more money and already get federal disability, then you likely qualify for these programs, too.

-Thinking about filing an SSD claim?
+Thinking about applying for Social Security disability?
 Having an experienced Social Security attorney help you apply makes you nearly 3x more likely to get benefits.
-Since these lawyers charge nothing up front, you can get a free phone call at home to discuss your case.
-If you don’t get benefits, then you owe the lawyer $0.
+If you don’t get benefits, then you owe your lawyer $0.
 And if you do win, you’ll only pay one small fee after the SSA awards you benefits.

 Get Your Free Benefits Evaluation